nilsonholger/bvs/Readme.txt

 documentation for further details).

+BVS MODULE LIST:
+The file '.bvsmodules' contains a list of known modules.
+Upon setup, you will be asked whether you want to (individually) install those.

+The format of this file is as follows:

+	ModuleName PATH_TO_GIT_REPOSITORY
+	RepositoryName PATH_TO_GIT_REPOSITORY Module1 Module2 [...]

+These two formats are the ONLY allowed ones, nothing else, no empty lines, no comments.

 INTENDED TREE STRUCTURE:
 This is the bvs base repository.
 It's purpose is to serve as a common base for the BVS framework, its clients as well as its modules.